Skip to main content

 “It’s all one, the air, the land, and the water,” explains former Ktunaxa Nasu?kin Sophie Pierre.

-“Our Ktunaxa creation story tells us that”, adds Sophie Pierre.
+“Our Ktunaxa Creation Story tells us that”, adds Sophie Pierre.

 When you choose to support Ktunaxa businesses, you act out that shared responsibility, that opportunity to contribute to something that brings you and your family joy.
 Facilities like the St. Eugene Golf Resort Casino and Ainsworth Hot Springs Resort are Ktunaxa-owned and run.
 Tipi Mountain Eco-Cultural Services, and Tipi Mountain Native Plants, and Nupku Development Corporation are Ktunaxa-run businesses that can help with a range of projects here in the Kootenays.